rubychan/shootout/README.md

 => html               1643 kB/s            185 kB/s            200 kB/s            214 kB/s            202 kB/s            489 kB/s
 ```

+## Configure

+You can adjust the benchmark using these environment variables:

 - `SHOOTERS`: A list of libraries that you want to test against each other.
 Defaults to all ones.
 - `LANGUAGES`: A list of input languages.
 Defaults to all languages in the `example-code` folder.
 - `FORMATS`: A list of output formats/encoders.
 Defaults to `text`, `terminal`, and `html`. `null` is also available.
 - `REPEATS`: The accuracy: How many times each test is repeated.
 The result is the average speed of all runs.
 Defaults to 2.

+If you want to use a different version of an installed gem, you can set it like `ROUGE=0.3.5` _before_ the `rake`.

 Example: